 In addition to featuring detailed product descriptions and photos, the mattress brand Bear demonstrates value via social proof with relevant certifications throughout its website.

-You can also set up your website imagery and text to demonstrate how buying product protection along with their product will improve your customer’s experience life.
+You can also set up your website imagery and text to demonstrate how buying product protection along with their product will improve your customer’s experience.
 Include customer testimonials that tout the ease of use and added value that come with modern product protection.

 A final best practice is to set up a detailed landing page to help walk customers through the convenience of their modern protection plan, as Roadrunner Scooters does here: